soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-network-upload-to-import-pst-files.md

     ```

+    > [!IMPORTANT]
-    IMPORTANT NOTE: **you must specify a DIRECTORY as the source, NOT an individual filename, and ALL FILES in that directory will be uploaded.**
+    > You must specify a directory as the source location in the previous command; you can't specify an individual PST file.
+Note that all PST files in the source directory will be uploaded.

-    The following table describes the parameters and their required values.
-Note that the information you obtained in the previous step is used in the values for these parameters.
+    The following table describes the AzCopy.exe parameters and their required values.
+The information you obtained in the previous step is used in the values for these parameters.

     |**Parameter**|**Description**|**Example**|
     |:-----|:-----|:-----|